estelle/csstdg/transforms.md

 > [[Figure XX.
 Rotation around a 3D vector, and how that vector is determined.]]

 If you’re no comfortable with vectors, that’s okay; most people aren’t.
-You’ll really only ever need to use them if you’re doing precise 3D calculations, at wwhich point you’ll be getting very familiar with vectors whether you want to or not.
+You’ll really only ever need to use them if you’re doing precise 3D calculations, at which point you’ll be getting very familiar with vectors whether you want to or not.

 ### Skew functions